Tips for Computer Users

-- Keep your elbows in a slightly open angle (100° to 110°) with your wrists in a straight position.
+- Keep your elbows in a slightly open angle (90° to 100°) with your forearms and wrists straight and level to the keyboard.
 The keyboard tilt can help you attain the correct arm position.
-A negative tilt (front of keyboard higher than back) helps when working in upright sitting positions.
+A negative tilt (front of keyboard higher than back) helps when working in an upright sitting posture.
 If you recline, a positive tilt (front of the keyboard lower than the back) might be necessary.

 - Keep the mouse and keyboard within close reach.

 - Center the most frequently used section of the keyboard directly in front of you.

 - Center the monitor in front of you at arm's length distance and position the top third of the monitor at eye level.
 You should be able to view the screen without turning side to side, or tilting your head up and down.

 - Place documents on a document holder.
 The document holder should be placed in alignment with your monitor and keyboard.
 If there is not enough space, place documents on an elevated surface next to your monitor.